DQGiac/AID_VSL_Translator/README.md

 <br>
 <h1>FEATURES</h1>
 <b>Sign language to voice</b>:
-<li>Trained model to recognize individual letters in the alphabet and a few common words with keras' Image recognition</li>
+<li>Trained model to recognize individual letters in the alphabet and a few common words with Keras's Image recognition</li>
-<li>Used gTTS (Google's Text to speech)</li>
+<li>Used gTTS (Google's Text to Speech)</li>
 <br>
 <b>Voice to sign language</b>:
 <li>Used SpeechRecognition</li>